Fysac/rpi-honeypot/README.md

 # rpi-honeypot

-Logs and dropped files collected from Raspberry Pi SSH honeypot
+Logs and dropped files from RPi SSH honeypot

 dl/ - files downloaded using wget, curl